-As to my own resistance, I also attended several other rallies and vigils.
+I also attended several other rallies and vigils.
 But as often happens in Knoxville, worries crept in about when such demonstrations dramatized weakness more than strength.
 One day when I felt such ambivalence and couldn’t attend in any case, I decided that writing my Congress-people—all of them conservative Republicans, but each with a self-concept of being thoughtful and principled, with non-trivial differences from Trump—was neither more nor less futile as a form of resistance compared to protesting in the streets.
 Not that I pose this as a zero sum choice!
 I simply decided that my efforts to resist the sickening future that Trump represents would include a stream of writing to these legislators.
 In part this dovetailed with the advocacy of Indivisible, but mainly I fell into a habit of sending emails every few days.

-But my study and teaching have made me mindful about a dynamic that runs deep.
-Conservatives welcome (even foment!) disrespectful hostility from the left, especially if the left is seen as swinging wildly, because they use this as rocket fuel for their own agendas.
+My study and teaching have made me mindful about a dynamic that runs deep.
+Conservatives welcome (even foment!) disrespectful hostility from the left, especially if the left is seen as swinging too wildly, because they use this as rocket fuel for their own agendas.
 There is a fine line to walk between cathartic outbursts that can be deployed as weapons against you, on one side, and excessive tactfulness shading into passive despair, on the other.

-Still, I believe that writing my Senators may have helped me a little on this front.
+Still, I believe that the exercise of writing my Senators may have helped me a little on this front.
 Occasionally I have been tempted to polish and circulate some of my arguments.
 Although they risk redundancy, sometimes their quality seems on par with published commentary that I read.
 And sometimes I get my personal catharsis from reading other people’s catharsis—so perhaps others could benefit if I put mine out there to return the favor?

 Such was my thinking about my response to Trump’s budget proposal—his second stage after an opening gambit of tax giveaways for the rich, during which “we” come to regret that “we can no longer afford” anything except deficit spending for the military (plus, in the background, an outrageously overpriced, cruel, and inefficient health care system.)

-I will post this as an open letter tomorrow.
-Today I simply wrap up with the comment that opposing Trump’s budget should be an easy call for almost everyone—definitely including Trump’s base, and even extending to utterly selfish Republican billionaires provided that they care about their own children.
+Today I wrap up by underlining how opposing Trump’s budget should be an easy call for almost everyone—undoubtedly including much of Trump’s base, the fraction that put him over the top, and even extending to utterly selfish Republican billionaires who happen to care about their own children.